HiPrune: Hierarchical Attention for Efficient Token Pruning in Vision-Language Models: Method

 \subsection{Pruning Pipeline}

-Given a target token budget $N'$, we designate two key parameters, the object layer $l$ and object proportion $\alpha$, denoting the layer from which to determine anchor and buffer tokens, and the added-up proportion of them.
-Taking the \texttt{cross} strategy as an example (4 buffers around 1 anchor), we first draw the attention score $\mathbf{a}^{[l]}$ from the object layer $l$ and calculate the number of anchor tokens by $N_a=[\frac{\alpha*N'}{5}]$.
+Given a target token budget $N'$, we designate the object layer $l$ and object proportion $\alpha$, denoting the layer from which to determine anchor and buffer tokens, and the added-up proportion of them.
+Taking the \texttt{cross} strategy as an example (4 buffers around 1 anchor), we first draw the attention score $\mathbf{a}^{[l]}$ from the object layer $l$ and calculate the number of anchor tokens by $N_a=[\frac{\alpha\cdot N'}{5}]$.
 The anchor token indices set $\mathcal{I}_A$ is decided by

 Once the anchor tokens are decided, we proceed to retain buffer tokens.
 It is worth noting that the buffer selection scheme can be diverse, but little difference exists between choices as long as the size is big enough, which is to be discussed in our ablation studies.
-Assuming there are $p$ patches in a row, buffer token indices $\mathcal{I}_B$ is calculated by
+Assuming an $H_r\times W_c$ image is patchfied into $r\times c$ tokens, the buffer token indices $\mathcal{I}_B$ is calculated by

 The register token selection occurs after anchor tokens and buffer tokens, given the attention score $\mathbf{a}^{[-1]}$ of the output layer of the vision encoder, the registers are selected by